-Mac safe mode is important because it allows users to boot into a situation where their slow or hanging systems are back to a sort of factory settings mode.
+Mac safe mode is important because it allows users to boot into a situation where their slow or hanging systems are back to factory settings.

-Then they can diagnose and solve whatever problems that are stopping the system from being efficient.
+Then they can diagnose and solve problems that stop the system from being efficient.

-In this article, I will be explaining how to boot into safe mode, how to leave safe mode, how to use safe mode to fix issues with your Mac, and other important details you need to know about the safe mode in Mac.
+In this article, I will explain how to boot into safe mode, how to leave safe mode, how to use safe mode to fix issues with your Mac, and other important details you need to know about the safe mode in Mac.

 Why Boot Into Safe Mode?